Tom Savage (Irish media figure)

-Tom Savage (10 October 1940 – 30 March 2017) was a director of The Communications Clinic.
+Tom Savage (10 October 1940 – 30 March 2017) was a senior Irish media executive, the director of The Communications Clinic and a former Roman Catholic priest.

 Early years

 Savage was born on 10 October 1940 in County Louth.
-He entered Maynooth in 1959 earning degrees in divinity and arts, before further studies at QUB.
+He entered Maynooth in 1959 earning degrees in divinity and arts, before being ordained a priest in 1964 for service in the Roman Catholic Archdiocese of Armagh.

+The relatively recently appointed Archbishop then appointed Savage to further studies at QUB.
+It was while studying at Queen's that he was a member of Sigerson Cup winning QUB team.

 After graduating from Queens in 1968, he became Director of Social Welfare in the Archdiocese of Armagh, a post he held until 1972.
 Also in 1972, William Cardinal Conway appointed him to the Independent Broadcasting Authority (IBA).
-During the Troubles, he was the priest sent by Cardinal Conway to welcome the British troops – then seen as peacekeepers – into Northern Ireland.

 In 1972, he was seconded to the Catholic Communications Institute at the request of Bunny Carr, the then Director of the Catholic Communications Centre in Booterstown, Dublin, where he became a lecturer.
 During those years, he was a regular presenter of the End the Day religious programme on UTV and of Outlook on RTÉ TV.

 Tom Savage lectured in the Sociology of Media and Central and Local Government in the School of Journalism in Rathmines and was a third level external examiner for the then VECs in Athlone and Carlow.
 He was the first Health Promotion Officer of the then Health Education Bureau.